H-M-H/Weylus/Readme.md

 Q: Why does this not run under Chrome on my iPad?<br>
 A: Chrome lacks some features for video streaming on iPadOS/iOS, try Firefox or Safari.

+Q: Can I use Weylus even if there is no WiFi?<br>
+A: Probably yes!
+Most tablets permit setting up a WiFi hotspot that can be used to connect your computer and tablet.
+Alternatively there is USB tethering too, which can be used to setup a peer to peer connection between your tablet and computer over USB.
+Weylus only requires that your devices are connected via the Internet Protocol and that doesn't necessarily imply WiFi.

 ---

 [![Packaging status](